 Responsibility assessment disputes

 Your responsibility assessment will tell you if, and to what degree, you have been found responsible (at fault) in your crash.
-If you disagree with your responsibility assessment, here’s how to dispute it.
+If you've received the notification of responsibility from your claims representative and disagree with the assessment, here’s how to dispute it.

 File a dispute with the Civil Resolution Tribunal